badlands-model/badlands-companion/README.md

 **Hydrometrics** refers to quantitative description and analysis of water surface.
 We will show how you can extract a particular catchment from a given model and compute for this particular catchment a series of paramters such as:
 - river profile evolution based on main stream elevation and distance to outlet,
 - Peclet number distribution which evaluates the dominant processes shaping the landscape,
-- $\chi$ parameter that characterizes rivers system evolution based on terrain steepness and the arrangement of tributaries, discharge profiles
+- Chi parameter that characterizes rivers system evolution based on terrain steepness and the arrangement of tributaries, discharge profiles

 ### Stratigraphic analyses